15 Epic Hikes in Banff National Park, Canada

 • View Trail Notes

-Cascade Amphitheatre, while difficult, is one of the best hikes in Banff National Park.
+Cascade Amphitheatre, while difficult, is one of the best Banff hiking trails.
 The trail starts from behind the Mystic Chairlift at Mount Norquay and follows a mostly-forested area until you reach the natural amphitheatre.
 The first mile or so is deceivingly easy — don’t be fooled.

 From the amphitheatre, you can attempt to summit storied Cascade Mountain, but be warned that it’s a difficult task, recommended only for those with previous scrambling/climbing experience.